|

 Hugh de Puiset were entrusted with

-rid of ol' Hugh.
-Factor Two: William was loyal to Richard but, being a
+rid of Hugh.
+William was loyal to Richard, but he was a

 become king.
 Now.